 - Are there any exceptions we should remove from the metric?

-- Is there a need for follow-ups on work orders and requests taken and how is this documented?
+- Is there a need for follow-ups on work orders and requests taken and how is this documented in the work order system?

 - Do you need the history of services requested and performed at a single location?